the-wing/team-procs/README.md

 ## Content
 [Standup](Standup.md) - This the script for our daily standups.

+[Video meeting protocol](Video.md) - This is how we should approach all meetings with a video component.

 [Sprint Planner](Sprint.md) - The framework for our sprint planning meetings.

 [Git usage](Git.md) - How we use git.